 - Having more than one seller account – If you want a second account, you’ll have to ask permission from Amazon.

-- Manipulating reviews – Amazon has been cracking down lately on fake reviews.
+- Manipulating or falsifying reviews – Amazon has been cracking down lately on fake reviews.
 If you want to maintain your account in good standing, don’t become part of the problem by purchasing bogus reviews.

 - Poor quality products – If enough people complain about the quality of your products, Amazon will pull the plug on your account.

 - Violating intellectual property laws – If you’re passing off someone else’s creative work as your own and Amazon finds out, you can expect to have your account suspended.